Hodl10-AG/CBUS-Cardano-Pool-cryptobus.fm/README.md

 # [CBUS] - Cardano Stakepool - Cryptobus.FM
 This is a Cardano pool from the non-profit cryptobus.fm initiative.
 We are located in Liechtenstein.
 The setup is georedundant and managed by people with 30 years of IT experience.
-You can read more at pool.cryptobus.fm (coming soon) Cryptobus does not edit the pool, it is two very trustworthy anonymous people who administer the background. **All the people published here in Github have NO key access.**
+You can read more at pool.cryptobus.fm (coming soon) Cryptobus does not edit the pool, it is two very trustworthy people who administer the background. **All the people published here in Github have NO key access.**

 # Ticker: CBUS or [CBUS]